nishant14763/NITC_News_App/README.md

 # NITC_News_App
-News app with the following requirements: Level 1: Only the admin can log in and post news items.
-Level 2: Add categories of news items; filter and search by category.
-Level 3: Users can log in, rate/comment on news articles.
+News app with the following requirements:
+1. Only the admin can log in and post news items.
+2. Add categories of news items; filter and search by category.
+3. Users can log in, rate/comment on news articles.